jdiogobc/personal_website/content/portfolio/XR_Hand_Analysis/index.md

 #   Otherwise, set `slides = ""`.
 slides: example
 ---
-When a dear friend had their hand movement impaired, they couldn't believe their hand was having a slow and steady recovery.
+When a dear friend had their hand movement impaired, they couldn't believe their hand was having a slow and steady recovery.<br><br>
-I jumped on the opportunity to assure them that there was a qualitatively measurable improvement in their hand movement.
+I jumped on the opportunity to assure them that there was a qualitatively measurable improvement in their hand movement. <br><br>
 I hold this project very dearly as I managed to have some real-world direct impact with a technology that is frequently so forward looking that it misses its own present potential.

 <div style="width: 100%; position: relative; padding-bottom: 56.25%;">